 Types of floating head heat exchangers

-The floating head heat exchangers are classified into four types per the design difference.
+The floating head heat exchangers are classified into four types based on their design differences.
 These are an outside-packed lantern ring, an outside-packed stuffing box, a pull-through, and a split ring.

 Glance through the details of each of these ‘floating head’ types of heat exchangers: